p-hsu/tech.blog-MVC/README.md

 This application is licensed under the MIT license - please refer to the included `LICENSE` file in this repo.

+****

 ## Credit

+* Kat Poulos for helping with bulk of the issues - thank goodness for a most wonderful TA!
 * Full-stack Bootcamp Program @ [Washington University, Saint Louis](https://bootcamp.tlcenter.wustl.edu/) through [© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand](https://www.trilogyed.com/)